gustavosantossr/gustavosantossr/README.md

-- 🖥️ I'm a Software Engineer based in São Paulo, Brazil.
+- 🖥️ I'm a Software Engineer from Brasília, Brazil.
 Some technologies I'm currently working on: Java 8+, JavaScript, Spring Framework (Boot, MVC, Security), InterSystems technologies/products: Caché, ZEN, CSP, ObjectScript, Ensemble, applications in a set of PaaS with Docker, data analysis and integration using IRIS Data Platform and multidimensional language MDX, deployment of systems on multiple platforms (windows server 2008/2012, CentOS, RedHat), engineering, integration, implementation and manipulation of databases in cloud computing on Google Cloud Platform and Microsoft Azure.

-- 📚 Software Engineer @ Universidade Católica de Brasília
+- 📚 Software Engineering @ Universidade Católica de Brasília

 - 😄 Pronouns: he/him